The conformally invariant symmetric traceless field: a conformal field strength and a conformally invariant gauge fixing equation over (A)dS$_4$: An electromagnetic decomposition of

-A careful inspection of $\widetilde{F}$ shows that it fulfils all the properties that $F$ possesses, registered in eq.~\eqref{ID.FS}, and as such might be decomposed over fields $\widetilde{E}_j$ and $\widetilde{B}_j$ according to eqs.~\eqref{def.EB}-\eqref{def.MN}.
-Performing one such decomposition, while knowing the $E_j$'s and $B_j$'s of $F$, one recognizes that:
+\end{property} \begin{proof} This comes from a careful inspection of $\widetilde{F}$ noticing that it fulfills all the symmetries that $F$ possesses [registered in Eq.~\eqref{ID.FS}].
+Then, from these symmetries, $\widetilde{F}$ might be decomposed over fields $\widetilde{E}_j$ and $\widetilde{B}_j$ according to Eqs.~\eqref{def.MN} and \eqref{def.EB}.
+Performing one such decomposition, while knowing the $E_j$'s and $B_j$'s of $F$, one recognizes that